hiqdev/hipanel-core/README.md

 HiPanel is split into many pluggable packages.
 This package is the core of the system.
-Please see example package [hiqdev/hipanel] and docs there.
+Please see example setup [hiqdev/hipanel].

 Also see [Tests README].